On this page you will find information to help you decide if divorce by publication in Florida is appropriate for you.

 - Getting a Florida Divorce by Publication Online

-A divorce by publication in Florida refers to the process of getting a divorce when you don’t know where your spouse is living.
+A divorce by publication in Florida is the process to use when you don’t know where your spouse is living.
 Some people refer to this type of divorce as a missing spouse divorce.
-If you can’t find your spouse so that they can be served with the divorce papers, or so that you can communicate with them to do an uncontested divorce, this is the process you will have to use.

 You can use a divorce by publication even if you have children of the marriage.